 I hope that this helps and thanks again for getting in touch.

 Robert Buckland has committed to support the aims of the Plastic Pollution Bill but hasn’t indicated whether his party commits to those aims.
 Hence, we signified that only a partial answer is given.
-We have contacted him for clarification but he has not yet answered.
+We are seeking clarification on this.

 Robert Buckland has stated that fracking in the UK is only suspended and not permanently banned, as suggested by some articles.
 He supports a permanent ban unless a condition is met, ‘unless the science shows categorically that it can be done safely’.
 He goes on to state, ‘I personally do not believe that this burden will be discharged by any future applicants’.
 This is not a commitment.
 Therefore we signified a that the response was conditional.